matter-labs/zksync-lite-docs/docs/overview/functionality.md

 - Cheap, scalable, secure, non-custodial ETH and ERC20 token transfers (for now)
 - Later: smart contracts (link to question)

-## Who can I send tokens to?

-Anybody with an Ethereum account -- see the list of supported wallets below.
-They will be able to immediately send funds inside zkSync or just withdraw tokens to mainnet.

-## Supported wallets

-- check out the list in the use guide (link)
+also explain:

+- users can use zkSync UI (link to section)
-- you can build your own wallet using zksync.js -- check out developer guide (link)
+- alternatively, you can build your own wallet using zksync.js -- check out developer guide (link)

 ## The end-user experience